Introduction

 For example:

-The quick ratios of two companies- P and Q are calculated as given below for FY 21:
+The quick ratios of two companies- P and Q, are calculated as given below for FY 21:

 Company Quick Assets Current Liabilities Quick Ratio